Developer: Platinum Games

 Getting down to gameplay you fight the good-bad angels from summoning the Creator to merge all three realms: Purgatorio, Paradiso, and the human realm.
-All these creatures are amazingly designed and there are good 30 or so of them.
+All these creatures are amazingly designed and there are a good 30 or so of them.
 Bayonetta fights with both her feet and hands.
 You can equip a normal weapon on her hands and either the shotgun or handguns to her feet.
 Using the Y button uses her hands and B is her feet.
 The combos are deep and almost endless since you can hold buttons down to charge weapons or use X to just use the handgun.
 Using Witch Time is a unique element that you must use at all times since time slows down for a few seconds if you evade at the right time and this is key to defeating certain enemies and bosses since some can’t be beaten without it.
 This is also incorporated into puzzles as well, but they usually aren’t all that hard to figure out.

-Unlocking weapons requires you to find pieces of LPs of angel hymns and bringing them back to Rolin in the Gates of Hell bar.
-Here you can also buy items, accessories, alternative weapon designs and more.
+Unlocking weapons requires you to find pieces of LPs of angel hymns and bring them back to Rolin in the Gates of Hell bar.
+Here you can also buy items, accessories, alternative weapon designs, and more.
 All items (like in Devil May Cry) give you either health, Witch Power, extra life and you get the idea.
 Each comes in a small and large form and costs a good amount of halos (the game’s currency).
-There are only four different weapons: A whip, sword, guns, and Beowulf type claws.
-Thankfully you can have two different load outs and switch to them on the fly.
+There are only four different weapons: A whip, sword, guns, and Beowulf-type claws.
+Thankfully you can have two different load-outs and switch to them on the fly.